DorAm1010/ex4/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Additional information
+Because this program is mostly generic it is open for extension as long as you implemnt necessary requirements, like specifing what kind of problem do you have (for instance this projects Problem interface), what kind of solution, as long as it can be represented by string.
+To get some grasp of what you need to do if you want your own generic behaviour heres our approach to the project:

+(1) P -> Our problem is represented as a square matrix having a string representation(toString method).
+(2) S -> Our solution is a std::string object, you of course could run the projects like so, however if you choose not to, you would require to implement some methods of string, such as .c_str(), operator+= for concatenation and so on, do with it as you wish.
+(3) T -> Our generic T is represented as a Point object that has a .getX() and .getY() methods for location.